-The H2B variants in mammals include testis-specific H2B.1, H2B.W, subH2B, and newly characterized variant H2B.E.
-(6)
+At the current level of knowledge the H2B histone type is known to have a limited number of variants in mammals and apicomplexa.

+TS H2B.1 is a testis-specific variant that forms subnucleosomal particles in spermatids.
+It can dimerize with H2A.L.

 H2B.W is involved in spermiogenesis, telomere associated functions in sperm and is found in spermatogenic cells.
 It is characterized by the extension of the N-terminal tail.

 subH2B participates in regulation of spermiogenesis and is found in non-nucleosomal particle in the subacrosome of spermatozoa.
 This variant has a bipartite nuclear localization signal.

+H2B.Z in an apicomplexan specific variant that is known to interact with H2A.Z

-Recently discovered variant H2B.E is involved in regulation of olfactory neuron function in mice.
-It is very similar to the canonical H2B.
+Recently discovered variant H2B.E is involved in regulation of olfactory neuron function in mice, but it is unclear if it has orthologs in other species, and has a set of unique features at the protein level across species.
+It might be included in the next update of the database.

-As for H2A, canonical H2Bs include a variety of distinct protein sequences

-H3 family
+Histone H3 family

-cenH3, or centromeric H3, replaces canonical H3 in centromeric nucleosomes and is essential for kinetochore formation in most eukaryotes. . cenH3s typically have only about 50-60% amino acid identity to canonical H3 in the histone fold domain and no conservation of the N-terminal. cenH3s have an extended loop1 and usually replace Phe84 in canonical H3 with Trp, and Thr 107 with Ala, Cys, or Ser (20).
-(7) The structure of cenH3 nucleosomes has been controversial and differs between species.
-In budding yeast cenH3 nucleosomes have a single H4 molecule and appear to be hemisomes with one molecule each of cenH3, H4, H2A and H2B, whereas fission yeast cenH3 nucleosomes have two H4 molecules and may be similar to octameric canonical nucleosomes.
+cenH3, or centromeric H3, replaces canonical H3 in centromeric nucleosomes and is essential for kinetochore formation in most eukaryotes. cenH3s typically have only about 50-60% amino acid identity to canonical H3 in the histone fold domain and no conservation of the N-terminal. cenH3s have an extended L1-loop and usually replace Phe84 in canonical H3 with Trp, and Thr 107 with Ala, Cys, or Ser (20).
+The structure of cenH3 nucleosomes has been controversial and may differ between species.
+A hemisome structure of centromeric nucleosomes in budding yeast has been proposed, with one molecule each of cenH3, H4, H2A and H2B and DNA forming a hemisome instead of a full nucleosome.

 H3.3 refers to replication-independent H3s, which typically differ from canonical H3s by only a few amino acids that are necessary for replication-independent assembly.
 H3.3 and canonical H3s diverged independently in plants, animals and ciliates.
-Fungi typically have H3s that undergo both replication-coupled and replication-independent assembly, similar to H3.3s, which may represent the ancestral state. s
+Fungi typically have H3s that undergo both replication-coupled and replication-independent assembly, similar to H3.3s, which may represent the ancestral state.

-Other H3 variants are lineage-specific, and often include germ cell or pollen variants
+Other H3 variants are lineage-specific, and often include germ cell or pollen variants.
+In our database we include H3.1, H3.2 and H3.Y.

-H1 family
+Histone H1 family

 H1 variants lack histone folds and typically have a short basic amino-terminal domain, a globular winged-helix domain and a lysine-rich carboxy-terminal domain.
 They evolve faster than the core histone families and are abundant and diverse.
 Many seem to have redundant functions, while some show germline specificity.
-(8)
+We currently include ……